Demystifying Nirvana

 Unit 1 | Preparing the Ground

 In this first module, we have several aims.
-One is to contextualize this word nirvāna: how it is used in Buddhist teachings?
-What is meant by nirvāna?
+One is to contextualize this word, nirvana: how is it used in Buddhist teachings?
+What is meant by nirvana?
 How should we understand this in terms of our own experience?

 Unit 2 | The Conditions for Realization

-In this module we're going to explore the conditions that incline the mind towards nirvāna.
+In this module we're going to explore the conditions that incline the mind toward nirvana.
 We'll talk about wholesome supportive qualities like confidence, aspiration, a sense of possibility, and the kinds of wholesome desire that support us in our practice.

-We'll also talk about the awakening factors that incline the mind towards nirvāna: mindfulness, investigation, energy, rapture, tranquility, collectedness of mind, and equanimity.
+We'll also talk about the awakening factors that incline the mind toward nirvana: mindfulness, investigation, energy, rapture, tranquility, collectedness of mind, and equanimity.

 Unit 3 | Gradual and Sudden Awakening

-Is the path we're on one where we awaken suddenly, or is it a process of gradually moving towards a particular realization?
+Is the path we're on one where we awaken suddenly, or is it a process of gradually moving toward a particular realization?
 Certain traditions will very firmly nail the flag to the mast of sudden awakening.
 Other traditions see the path as a long, slow, cumulative process.
 Is there a sense in which both ways of viewing the path are valid?

 Unit 4 | The Four Stages of Awakening

 During this module, we would like to reflect on a map of awakening that we can apply in our lives.
-It begins with stream entry—the understanding that enters us into the stream of the Dhamma—and culminates with the arahant: someone who is fully awakened, who's seen the ending of greed, hatred, delusion, restlessness, conceit and ignorance.
+It begins with stream entry—the understanding that enters us into the stream of the dhamma—and culminates with the arahant: someone who is fully awakened, who's seen the ending of greed, hatred, delusion, restlessness, conceit, and ignorance.

-It's interesting to see what falls away in this process of deepening and waking up; and what comes to fruition: the qualities of heart that come to fruition, bringing with them the deliverance of the heart.
+It's interesting to see what falls away in this process of deepening and waking up, and what comes to fruition: the qualities of heart that come to fruition, bringing with them the deliverance of the heart.

 Unit 5 | Unbinding and the End of Becoming